 Whenever possible, I do my best to shop small.
 This is a family-owned kids’ consignment shop and it is my absolute favorite.
 The owner is delightful and takes so much pride in her store.
 Children’s Orchard carries preemie-size 14/16 (plus toys, books, gear and more) and offers online shopping (pay online and go pick up!).
-They have a personal shopping option where you video chat with an employee, pick things out then pay over the phone.
-Shipping is also offered!
-Follow on Facebook and Instagram to stay up to date on their awesome sales.
-The owner will sometimes go live on Facebook and you can claim items that way.
-She even takes requests for what is on your shopping list.
+There is live personal shopping every Monday night from 7-8:30 p.m. central where you can hop on Facebook live, request items, and call and pay over the phone.
+Items can be shipped or you can pick up!
+What better way to shop then from your couch?
+Find more info on their Facebook page.

 Mom Tips: Call ahead if you’re looking for something specific (i.e. soccer cleats), and they will check for you!
+You can pay over the phone and pick up at your convenience.
 Children’s Orchard is right next to Sylas and Maddie’s Ice Cream and Target.
 I’ll let you do with that what you will…

 With every donation you make to Savers, you receive a coupon for 20% your entire purchase off that you can use same day!
 I use this as motivation to clear out a bag of stuff from our home every time I go- then use the coupon on my finds.
 Also, Savers does not contribute to landfills; any item that does not sell is donated to those in need.
 Be sure to sign up for their Super Saver Club to get notified of upcoming sales (50% off day is my fave!) for text alerts and e mails.

 Mom Tip: The toys tend to be in the same area as the kids’ clothes so your little one can play while keeping an eye on him/her.
 Sometimes I let my son carry something around with him to read/play with while I shop.